Seijaku no Shugo

 Inspired by symbolic interpretations of samurai culture, the project follows three anthropomorphic guardians, each representing a different form of inner strength.

-Seijaku no Shugo is formed by three guardians.
-Each one represents a different role within the system of balance.
+Seijaku no Shugo is formed by three guardians, and each one has a different role inside the balance system of the world.

 Each character was developed through clear and structured stages.